 - Recommended by vets

-- More expensive than other brands but a worthy investment
+- It can be more expensive than some other brands but a worthy investment

 The Purina Pro Plan dry dog food is filled with necessary fatty acids, such as fish oil and sunflower oil, for a well-nourished and healthy skin and coat.